Kallan Kappalil Thanne

-Kallan Kappalil Thanne is a 1992 Indian Malayalam film, directed by Prasanth, starring Jagadish, Siddique, Maathu, Suchitra and Poojappura Ravi in the lead roles.
+Kallan Kappalil Thanne is a 1992 Indian Malayalam film directed by Prasanth.
+The film stars Jagadish, Siddique, Maathu, Suchitra and Poojappura Ravi in the lead roles.

 Plot

 Murali is a pharmaceutical representative who is in love with Gayathri.
 He lives in a room above a restaurant owned by Gayathri's father, a Tamil man who owns a teashop named Swami.
 Jose and Preman are Murali's friends who come to stay with Murali in his room.
 It provokes Swami, the owner of the lodge.
 He and his friend Appunni attempt various tricks to put them out of that lodge including through police force, but they recover from all.
 Swami, by Appunni's guidance, calls Payyoli Ananthan Gurukkal as a last attempt.
 However, Appavi Appukuttan, Ananthan Gurukal's twin brother takes up the job and goes as Ananthan.
 He makes friendship with all the men in the rented room.
 Also Appukuttan falls in love with Swami's youngest daughter Savithri.
 At last, Swami realizes they all are fooling him.
 He call his relative rowdy Ottapalam Venkkidi to help him and he enlists Cheenkanni Ramu, a better rowdy.
 The real Kalari Gurukkal Ananthan switches in for his brother and beats the rowdy to a pulp.
-The film ends with Appukuttan as the new Manager of the restaurant after marrying Swami's daughter.
+The film ends with Appukuttan as the new manager of the restaurant after marrying Swami's daughter.